Pictured: Global MBA students at Cape of Good Hope during 2016’s Global Business Experience trip to South Africa.

 - We are excited to announce a new Change Management concentration as part of the Professional MBA and Global MBA programs.
 The concentration brings like-minded students together through a series of four courses to possess the expertise to implement and manage strategic change.
 The interdisciplinary curriculum develops your capacity to create transition strategies and to manage for-profit and not-for-profit organizations using a variety of organization development tools and techniques designed for today’s complex national and international business environments, respective to the MBA program selected.

 - We are excited to announce a new concentration in Supply Chain Management and Logistics as part of the Professional MBA and Global MBA programs.
-The concentration brings like-minded students together through a series of four courses to develop your expertise in knowing and using important features of ERP systems, conducting lean manufacturing reviews, getting certified in Six Sigma, and developing a supply chain to obtain a competitive advantage.
+The concentration brings like-minded students together through a series of four courses to develop your expertise in knowing and using important features of ERP systems, conducting lean manufacturing reviews and developing a supply chain to obtain a competitive advantage.
 Friends University has also been named as the #3 Most Affordable Online Master’s Degree in Supply Chain or Operations Management by Best College Values!

 - Demonstrate the use of effective oral and written communication skills.